alfg/libav-examples/README.md

 # `libav-examples`
-A collection of multimedia apps using FFmpeg's libav library.
+A collection of FFmpeg libav examples.

 ## Usage
 #### Requires